Dynamics of groups of automorphisms of character varieties and Fatou/Julia decomposition for Painlev\'e 6: Dynamics of parabolic maps and proof of Theorems A, B, and C

 \begin{remark} {\rm The case $x_0 = \pm 2$ deserves an additional comment for the sake of clarity.
-First note that the affine singular points of the curves $\overline{S}_{x_0}$ are contained in the affine curve given by
+First note that the affine singular points of the curves $\overline{S}_{x=x_0}$ are contained in the set of points where the intersection of $S_{A,B,C,D}$ and $\Pi_{x=x_0}$ is not transverse.
+They are obtained by solving for where the second and third components of the gradient of the defining polynomial for $S_{A,B,C,D}$ both vanish.
+A short calculation shows that they lie in the affine curve given by